hallavad/Sempar/README.md

 The repository has a couple of folders at top level
 * examples - A folder containing some examples of input and it's expected output.
-* parsing - A .NET project testing out the functionality of FSparsec.
+* parsing - A .NET project testing the functionality of FParsec.
-* yacctest - A .NET project testing out the functionality of FSLexYacc.
+* yacctest - A .NET project testing the functionality of FSLexYacc.
-* sempar - Main .NET project containing the projects actual code.
+* sempar - Main .NET project containing the project's actual code.

 ## Usage